mirrorctl/mirrorctlDocs/content/_index.md

   {{< hextra/feature-card
     title="Path and Symlink Protections"
     subtitle="`mirrorctl` also blocks directory traversal attempts, restricts symlinks to approved directories, and validates all file paths.
 This prevents malicious repository metadata from accessing files outside of prescribed boundaries."
   >}}

   {{< hextra/feature-card
-    title="TLS Validation"
-    subtitle="The application can validate upstream mirror TLS support, and allows you to configure minimum and maximum TLS versions.
-For advanced use cases, `mirrorctl` also supports custom certificate authorities, mutualTLS certificate/key combinations, specific cipher selections, and Server Name Identification (SNI) configurations."
-  >}}

-  {{< hextra/feature-card